Calipatria hosts first Lithium Valley workshop - NewsBreak

 Imperial County held its first community workshop in Calipatria to talk about bringing major lithium projects to the valley.

-The event was designed for the public to get a first-hand look at the proposed project.
+The event was to let the public get a first-hand look at the proposed project.

 “Today’s workshop is all about trying to gather the information from the community," said Brian Mooney, Senior VP of Planning and Design, Rick Engineering Company.
 "But also in telling the community about the project and the timeframe of the project.”